phyfilixzero/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script to delete the directory my_first_directory in /tmp/

 a script to change the working directory to the prvious one

+a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.